Savage3991/FORTNITEWORLDCCUPNamingStandard/CONTRIBUTING.md

 * Please test your function tests and make sure they actually work.

 ## Submitting your edits and/or additions
 This can be done through [github pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Clone the repository, make your changes, then submit a pull request.
-The pull request will be reviewed by several members of the BNC before it is merged.
+The pull request will be reviewed by several members of the CNC before it is merged.